 How long does chemo brain last?

 Chemo brain normally starts to improve within one year of treatment, but some of the brain damage appears to be permanent.
 As mentioned above, chemotherapy can disrupt the formation of new nerve cells (neurogenesis) in the brain.
-Neurogenesis occurs throughout adulthood and is controlled by cell cycle regulators.
+Although there is some disagreement among researchers, neurogenesis appears to occur throughout adulthood and is controlled by cell cycle regulators.
 The hippocampus, a brain region important to memory and learning, is a primary site of neurogenesis.
 Chemotherapy drugs that act by inhibiting cell cycle progression appear to produce cognitive impairment by disrupting neurogenesis in the hippocampus.
 This means that neurogenesis can start to repair some of the damage caused by chemotherapy once treatment ends.
 The perception of being in a fog lifts and problems with short-term memory and executive functioning appear to resolve within one to five years of the end of treatment.
 However, problems with verbal fluency and psychomotor processing speed can persist long afterwards.

 Long-term effects of chemotherapy on cognitive functioning

-Recently, a Dutch study investigated whether cyclophosphamide, methotrexate, and fluorouracil (CMF) chemotherapy for breast cancer is associated with continued cognitive performance deficits more than two decades after treatment.
-This is the first study to examine long-term effects of chemotherapy on cognitive performance (see Neuropsychological Performance in Survivors of Breast Cancer More Than 20 Years After Adjuvant Chemotherapy below).
+A 2012 Dutch study investigated whether cyclophosphamide, methotrexate, and fluorouracil (CMF) chemotherapy for breast cancer is associated with continued cognitive performance deficits more than two decades after treatment.
 CMF was the standard breast cancer chemotherapy from the 1970s to the 1990s.
 The study included 196 women with breast cancer who had been treated with CMF chemotherapy between 1976 and 1995 and a control sample of women never diagnosed with cancer.
 The average time since treatment was 21 years.
 Neuropsychological tests were used to compare the two groups.
 Women who had been treated with endocrine therapy (tamoxifen or aromatase inhibitor) or who had experienced a breast cancer recurrence were excluded from the study.
 Results were adjusted for age, level of education, and depression.

 The women who received CMF chemotherapy were found to perform worse on cognitive tests than matched controls.
 The differences in performance were subtle and occurred primarily in word learning, memory and information processing speed.
 The breast cancer survivors also had lower scores on psychomotor speed (coordination of thinking and hand movement).
 The magnitude of the effects was comparable to approximately six years of age-related decline in cognitive function, according to the authors.